Search Results

 – 3 credits

-Examination of the relationship of cultural values to the formation of self-concept and learning styles.
-Examination of the role of prejudice, stereotyping and cultural incompatibilities in education.
-Emphasis on teacher preparation (preservice and/or inservice) to offer an equal educational opportunity to students of all cultural groups.
+Examination of the relationship of cultural diversity to academic success.
+Includes educational environments and their impact on educational equity.
+Emphasis on teacher preparation that offers an equal educational opportunity to students of all cultural backgrounds.
 Prerequisites: None.

 Class#